shopware5/shopware/UPGRADE-5.5.md

 * Changed `Checkout` controller, to resolve race condition problems on confirm page
 * Changed the album selection in the media manager for the blog images to show all images
 * Changed `Blog` and `Listing` controllers to throw an exception if a blog category-id is passed to the `Listing` controller or vice versa
+* Changed `EsBackendIndexer` to improve support for unicode characters

 ## 5.5.8